Home Initiative

 Choosing an Efficient Car

 This page presents advice on choosing a car that emits less greenhouse gas, and also saves money as fuel and other motoring costs increase.
-After an overview of the main points, we give more details on choosing between current petrol, diesel, hybrid and electric models, and then outline some very recent and forthcoming models.
+After an overview of the main points, we give more details on choosing between current petrol, diesel, hybrid and electric models.
 Government subsidies for electric cars and plug-in hybrids are described.
-At the end there is a short section on how annual road tax is changing to favour greener cars.
+We also comment on diesel car pollution.
+At the end there is a short section on how annual road tax has changed, first to favour greener cars, but soon less so.

 On other pages we compare different means of transport, give tips for saving fuel whatever you are driving, and discuss the possibilities for alternative road fuels (e.g. biofuels) and hydrogen and fuel cells.